 This is also my author site.
 My bio is below.
 The drop-down menus above lead to samples of my work.
 Thanks for visiting!

 About Matthew Jakubowski

-My short stories, essays, and book reviews appear regularly in various publications such as Numéro Cinq, Music and Literature, gorse, 3:AM Magazine, The Paris Review Daily, Fiddleblack, Kirkus Reviews, Kenyon Review Online, Bookforum online, Berfrois, Black Sun Lit, Corium, and The Millions.
+My short stories, book reviews, and interviews have appeared in more than 50 publications worldwide, including The Brooklyn Rail, Music and Literature, gorse, 3:AM Magazine, Full Stop, The Paris Review Daily, Kirkus Reviews, The Kenyon Review Online, Bookforum, Textshop Experiments, The Rumpus, and The Millions.